 As discussed above, when you use your smoker and this layer burns, it will release harmful compounds into the smoking chamber- all things considered, it’s best to avoid using cedar entirely.

 How You Could Use Cedar When Cooking Certain Foods

-Having a cedar flavor with foods like shrimp and fish can enhance the taste, and by placing these foods on a cedar plank without burning the plank and allowing the steam from the wood to infuse the seafood, you can get that light cedar flavor without any risk to your health.
+Having a cedar flavor with foods like shrimp and fish can enhance the taste, and by placing these foods on a cedar plank without burning the plank and allowing the steam from the smoke wood to infuse the seafood, you can get that light flavor without any risk to your health.